jpolete/springboard/README.md

 # Getting Started
 To begin a new project, open a terminal, `cd` into the project directory, and run the following commands

-1. `npm install` (installs bower and grunt)
+1. `npm install` (installs grunt and third-party libraries)
-2. `bower install` (install front-end dependencies)
-3. `grunt` (copies 3rd party libraries downloaded via Bower to their production location)
+2. `grunt` (copies 3rd party libraries to their production location)

 # Generate a Style Guide

-You can generate a style guide from CSS comments by running `grunt styleguide`.
-For information on the KSS commenting spec see [kss-node](https://github.com/kss-node/kss-node).
+Styleguide generation is on hiatus until I find a method I'm happy with.
+One that strikes that balance between automation and customization.

 # Kit Files